Preparation for Your New Puppy

 Remember, your puppy is very tiny and should be treated like you would a human baby you have just brought home from the hospital.
-A mistake new owners usually make is playing with their puppy too much.
+A mistake new owners sometimes make is playing with their puppy too much.
 Too much activity will deplete their blood sugar.
 You could have a very sick puppy on your hands.
 Be patient.
 The first few weeks will go by quickly and their playtime will increase.
 If it does happen – you will be prepared with MegaCal!

 If you have to leave your puppy home alone all day, have food and water accessible all day while you are gone.
 Before you leave, feed him a heaping tablespoon of canned and again when you come home.
 Keep him in a small enough area so he can easily find his food and water.
 First week, give Mega-Cal Supplement before you leave and when you return home unless he/she is eating OK.

 The most important thing, is just to give your new pet a lot of love and attention.
 It is great cuddling your puppy in your lap while you relax and watch a movie.
 This can actually be quite comforting and help establish a wonderful bond with that will continue to grow and last forever.
 And remember to keep in touch, as we enjoy hearing how our babies do and we just love photos!!!